2025 NCAA Division III football rankings

-Two human polls and a committee's selections comprise the 2025 National Collegiate Athletic Association (NCAA) Division III football rankings for the 2025 season.
-Unlike in Division I's Football Bowl Subdivision (FBS), the NCAA, Division III's college football's governing body, bestows a national championship on the winner of the Stagg Bowl – the championship round of a 40-team postseason tournament.
-The two main weekly polls that begin in the preseason are the D3football.com Poll and AFCA Poll which rank the top 25 colleges in Division III football.
-The 2025 season was the second time that a preseason Coaches Poll was released for Division III.
+Two human polls and a committee's selections comprise the 2025 National Collegiate Athletic Association (NCAA) Division III football rankings.
+Unlike in Division I's Football Bowl Subdivision (FBS), the NCAA, Division III college football's governing body, bestows a national championship on the winner of the Stagg Bowl – the championship round of a 40-team postseason tournament.
+The two main weekly polls that begin in the preseason are the D3football.com poll and the AFCA Coaches Poll, which rank the top 25 colleges in Division III football.